What is the state pension?

 You might get more or less than this.
 If you've built up some additional state pension, you'll get a higher amount.

 You may have been opted out of the additional state pension - called 'contracting out'.
-This saw you give up the option of building up additional state pension in return for a bigger private pension.
+This meant you gave up the option of building up additional state pension in return for a bigger private pension.

 What is pension credit?

-Pension credit makes sure that people over the state pension age have a minimum income.
+Pension credit is a weekly benefit that gives you extra money to help with your living costs if you’re over state pension age and on a low income.
 It's split into savings credit and guarantee credit.

-Savings credit is worth £13.40 a week per person, and guarantee credit tops up your basic state pension to £163 a week.
+Savings credit is worth £14.48 a week per person, and guarantee credit tops up your state pension to £182.60 a week.

-Those qualifying for the state pension after 6 April 2016 will not be eligible for the savings credit element of the pension credit.
+If you qualify for the state pension after 6 April 2016 you won't be eligible for the savings credit element of the pension credit.

 Child benefit and state pension